If You Only Read A Few Books In 2024, Read These

 Meditations by Marcus Aurelius

-For this piece last year, I recommended this new annotated edition by Robin Waterfield.
-I’m a champion of the Gregory Hays translation but reading a new translation of a book you’ve read (or love) is a great way to see the same ideas from a new angle…or find new ideas you missed on the previous go-arounds.
+For this piece two years ago, I recommended this new annotated edition by Robin Waterfield.
+I’m a champion of the Gregory Hays translation, but reading a new translation of a book you’ve read (or love) is a great way to see the same ideas from a new angle…or find new ideas you missed on the previous go-arounds.
 Marcus, like Heraclitus, believed we never step in the same river twice.
 More recently, I had a similar experience.
 Since my 16-year-old (nearly) completely marked-up copy was starting to get a little worse for wear, I created a premium edition designed to stand the test of time, just like the content inside.
 That’s the amazing thing about reading Marcus—whichever translation you go with—year after year, he feels both incredibly timely and incredibly timeless.
-There’s a reason this book has endured now for almost twenty centuries (here are some lessons from me having read Meditations more than 100 times).
+There’s a reason this book has endured for almost twenty centuries (here are some lessons from me having read Meditations more than 100 times).
 If you haven’t read Marcus Aurelius or if you have…you should read this book and then read it again.

 The Choice: Embrace the Possible by Dr. Edith Eva Eger